-Sequoia Hall, Access to Coverage and Care
+Sequoia Hall, Improving Access

 Sequoia Hall will work with the Improving Access team to expand the workforce in areas not well served by the health care system so that providers reflect the communities they serve.
 She will work with the team to improve health equity for Medi-Cal enrollees by expanding timely access to high-quality, culturally competent care.

 “Early in my career, I was focused on becoming a primary care physician to provide quality care for people who need it the most.
 My work leading community health initiatives allowed me to impact communities on a larger scale, which pivoted my interests to diversifying the health care workforce.
 I see this fellowship as a call to action for me to expand my expertise to improve health care delivery systems and access to care for low-income communities in California.”

 In 2021, CHCF launched the Health Equity Fellows program to support our vision for health equity for all Californians.
 The mission of this program is to identify, develop, and support emerging leaders who are Black, Indigenous, and other people of color and have the capacity to become local and regional catalysts for health equity across California.

 - This two-year fellowship focuses on developing emerging BIPOC leaders via leadership development, training, and experience with grantmaking for health equity-centered work.

 - Fellows are full-time, fully benefited, exempt employees of CHCF.
 Over the two-year fellowship, they will be trained to assume the position of program officer and receive professional and leadership development support.